All Episodes

 It would be one giant beep if we did it.

-Let's go to the audio soundbites yesterday's CNN late edition.
+Let's go to the audio soundbites.

-Wolf Blitzer had this exchange with Barack Obama advisor Anita Dunn.
+Yesterday's CNN, late edition, Wolf Blitzer had this exchange with Barack Obama advisor Anita Dunn.

-I'm gonna play a little clip.
+I'm going to play a little clip.

-Anita, I want you to listen to what Rush Limbaugh said on Wednesday before we knew that Joe Biden was in fact the running mate.
+Anita, I want you to listen to what Rush Limbaugh said on Wednesday before we knew that Joe Biden was, in fact, the running mate.

-Listen to what Russia Limbaugh said.
+Listen to what Rush Limbaugh said.

 I really hope it's Biden.

-We don't want to say that too loud, but I really do hope that it's Joe Biden, because we've got a mountain of archival audio on Joe Biden.
+We don't want to say that too loud, but I really do hope that it's Joe Biden because we've got a mountain of archival audio on Joe Biden.

 A mountain of archival audio on Joe Biden.

-Joe Biden's been on television on the radio a lot over the years.
+Joe Biden's been on television, on the radio a lot over the years.

 Let me tell you something, Anita.